staslev/storm-metrics-reporter/README.md

 Disclaimers
 -----------
 * This projects was inspired by [storm-metrics-statsd](https://github.com/endgameinc/storm-metrics-statsd/), thanks [jt6211](https://github.com/jt6211)!
 * The screenshots above were generated using a custom `StormMetricGauge`, not the one included in the sources.
-It depicts a particular Graphite naming convention, which is subject to change in other Graphite environemnts.
+It depicts a particular Graphite naming convention (the host for instance, is not seen in the metric hierarchy chart as it's located higher in the hierarchy).
+Metrics naming styles are subject to change in the other environemnt.
 * storm-metrics-reporter currently supports reporting metrics to Graphite only, but it should be pretty straight forward to extend it to support other metrics reporting mechanisms.